SizzlinSeal/Geyser/README.md

 ## This branch is a combination of many different geyser forks
 - Don't message geyser devs if you find a problem
 - Create a issue on my fork I will try and fix it
+- You can either compile this branch yourself or download the lastest release (https://github.com/Hellohi3654/Geyser/releases)
 - Here's a list of features this branch includes:
   - Custom Skulls (https://github.com/OnlyBMan/Geyser/tree/custom-skulls)
   - Resources Pack Loading (https://github.com/GeyserMC/Geyser/tree/resources)